 The biggest number of crimes against tourists and visitors are registered in Marrakech, followed by Casablanca, Tangier, Fez, and Rabat.

-Scam Risk: HIGH
+Scam Risk in Morocco: HIGH

 In Morocco scam is, undoubtedly, on the top of the risky things pyramid.
 There is a huge list of tricks used to fool the tourists and take their money.
 So if you’re planning to visit this exotic African paradise, you really need to know some of the most common scams practiced there.